Shopaholic and Sister: Plot synopsis

 Becky returns to her room and begins packing for the return trip home to face Luke.
 She realizes that in order for her to try to fix their marital problems, she must start accepting responsibility for herself and apologize for her behavior.
 Robin and a few others from the environmental meeting tries to get her to stay regardless, especially Jim who is concerned for Becky's well-being.
 Becky appreciates their generosity, but still insists that she return home to fix her marriage.
 She says her farewell to Jim and Kelly begs her to stay.
 Becky remains adamant that she must return home to save her marriage and promises Kelly a shopping trip in London.
 She asks Jim to do her one last favor in delivering a necklace she bought originally for Jess.
-He convinces her to come with him to Jess' house to do a delivery so she can drop it off herself before returning to London.
+He convinces her to come with him to Jess's house to do a delivery so she can drop it off herself before returning to London.
 Still harboring resentment against Jess for ignoring her during her visit to London, Becky believes her to boring and passionless much to Jim's amusement.
 He decides to show her something to prove Becky wrong about Jess.
 Jim takes Becky to Jess' house and shows her true passion in a cupboard similar to her shoe collection.
 However, it is filled with rocks ranging from normal rocks to rare crystals that shine beautifully.
 In that moment, Becky's resentment disappears and she realizes Jess has something in common with her.
-Jim explains the whole story about Jess' injury and how she was almost arrested in trying to smuggle a rare rock from another country, but was let off with a warning.
-As he continued telling the story, Becky quickly feels guilty for insulting Jess' passion in rock collecting by calling it boring and a waste of time.
+Jim explains the whole story about Jess's injury and how she was almost arrested in trying to smuggle a rare rock from another country, but was let off with a warning.
+As he continued telling the story, Becky quickly feels guilty for insulting Jess's passion in rock collecting by calling it boring and a waste of time.
 Becky also comes to the realization that going shopping for unnecessary items can be boring, but she had never been able admit it.